Skip to content

 • Target submerged rock and wood.
 Using a hop/stop/shake retrieve.

-North Shore – In early spring, the water on the north shore of the lake is often 5 degrees warmer than elsewhere.
-Hit this area hard on your first bass outings of the season, keying on isolated cover in protected coves and pockets.
+North Shore – For early spring bass fishing, the water on the north shore of the lake is often 5 degrees warmer than elsewhere.
+Hit this area hard on your first bass outings of the season, keying in on isolated cover in protected coves and pockets.

 Riprap – Rock often trumps all other bass cover in early spring.
 Riprap at the mouths of murky reservoir tributaries can be a major bass magnet now.
 Bass stack up here to gorge on crawfish, a perfect scenario for a squarebill crankbait.